facebookresearch/AINA/README.md

 ## Calibration

 AINA assumes access to a calibrated environment.
 Here we provide code to apply hand-eye calibration on an environment with two Realsense cameras and an [Aruco marker mount](https://cad.onshape.com/documents/0c0e3d690ad178fdbb5bc1c2/w/bba40a0f2958d8c8ed6b3504/e/7c97a7b82cc2be3d806be334) that can be attached to the end of a robot arm.
-Print an aruco marker of size 0.055 with 4x4_50 dictionary and attach it to this mount.
-Then, run:
+Print an aruco marker of size 0.055 with 4x4_50 dictionary with ID 0 and attach it to this mount.
+And, run:

 ```
 python hand_eye_calibration.py
 ```
 Then move your robot arm using a joystick with the marker mount attached to different poses.
 Press Enter each time you capture an image of the environment.
-Collect approximately 30 poses per camera (each camera must observe the ArUco marker for at least 30 poses for accuract), then press Ctrl+C to terminate.
+Collect approximately 30 poses per camera (each camera must observe the ArUco marker for at least 30 poses for accuracy), then press Ctrl+C to terminate.

 The script will save the calibration data and compute the 2D pixel reprojection error.
 We typically expect this error to be below 5 pixels per ArUco marker corner.